marinednadude/NOAA-PMEL-OME_eDNA_Collection_Protocol_CTD/NOAA-PMEL-OME_eDNA_Collection_Protocol_CTD.md

 **Immediately Before Sampling:**
 * All sterile fittings should be left in the packaging until ready to use.
 * Organize your peristaltic tubing, water catchment bucket (if no sink is available), and sterivex filters for all samples at a station prior to collection.
-* Pre-label whirl-paks with sampling number and pre-label the ziplocks with the cast number, location, date, etc.
+* Pre-label whirl-paks with sample number and pre-label the ziplocks with the cast number, location, date, etc.
 * Make a small boat of folded aluminum foil on which to rest the clean end of your peristaltic tubing (with the barbed luer adaptor) between samples

 **Field Notebook:**